co360/html-starter/readme.md

 ## How To Setup Web Server For Testing

-Most of the examples should open by just opening them in your browser as local file!
+Most of the examples should open by just viewing them in your browser as local file!

 The `WebStorm` IDE comes with builtin web server that can test any of html page immediately.
 However, it is hosted in relative to project parent folder (eg: `http://localhost:63342/html-starter`).
 So to reference resources, we have two options:

-Option1: Use absolute path (eg: "/html-starter/html-learn/js/hello.js"), or
+Option1: Use absolute path (eg: "/html-starter/html-learn/hello.html"), or

 Option2: Use relative path to where the "html" file is located.
 Most of the examples are using this setup.